yxr2333/software-testing-2023-jpacman/doc/scenarios.md

 Given a ghost is on a cell with a pellet (see S3.2);
 When  a tick even occurs;
-Then  the ghost can move away from the cell with the pellet, and  the pellet on that cell is is visible again.
+Then  the ghost can move away from the cell with the pellet, and  the pellet on that cell is visible again.

 Scenario S3.4: The player dies.
 Given the game has started,